ibm-cloud-docs/cloud-shell/shell-ui.md

 To change to {{site.data.keyword.cloud-shell_short}} in a different location, find the current location in the {{site.data.keyword.cloud-shell_short}} menu bar, and click **Change**.
 Select the location that you want to switch to, and click **OK**.

 If you change from the default location, {{site.data.keyword.cloud-shell_short}} remembers your location preferences by saving them as cookies in your browser.
-If you switch to a different browser, clear your browser cookies, or your [cookie preferences](/#cookie-preferences) don't allow personalization cookies, {{site.data.keyword.cloud-shell_short}} will open in the default location.
+If you switch to a different browser, clear your browser cookies, or your [cookie preferences](/#cookie-preferences) don't allow personalization cookies, {{site.data.keyword.cloud-shell_short}} opens in the default location.

 ## Restarting {{site.data.keyword.cloud-shell_short}}
 {: #shell-restart}